 The pyramids were tombs, lineally descended from the most primitive of burial mounds.
 Apparently the Pharaoh believed, like any commoner among his people, that every living body was inhabited by a [spirit] which need not die with the breath…The pyramid, by its height, its form and its position, sought stability as a means of deathlessness.
 (148)

-For both common Egyptians and royalty, sacred spells from the work known as The Egyptian Book of the Dead were recited in order to direct the soul toward the Hall of Truth and the judgment of the great god Osiris.
+For both common Egyptians and royalty, sacred spells from the work known as The Egyptian Book of the Dead were recited in order to provide guidance in the afterlife.
+Although there were set pieces of this work one could purchase, the wealthy paid for personalized manuscripts that included spells specific to their lives and position.
+The spells included in such works direct the soul toward the Hall of Truth and the judgment of the great god Osiris.
 Osiris would then weigh the heart of the deceased against the white feather of Ma'at (truth and harmony) and, if one's heart was found lighter than the feather, one was given passage to the Field of Reeds, the Egyptian paradise which was an eternal mirror image of one's life on earth.
 If one's heart was found to be heavier than the feather of Ma'at, however, it was thrown to the floor where it was eaten by the god Amenti (also known as Amut) and the soul of the individual then ceased to exist.
 In ancient Egypt, non-existence was the worst punishment imaginable.

 The Egyptian tradition among royalty of creating great monuments and tombs inscribed with their deeds was observed to make sure the ruler would not be forgotten by the living and so would continue to exist on earth even after death.
 To erase one's memory on earth was to erase one's immortality and this is why Thutmose III, who vandalized the public statuary of Queen Hatshepsut, left those monuments to her which were out of the public eye untouched.
 He may have wanted to discourage other women from following Hatshepsut's example in the future but did not wish to condemn her to non-existence by removing all trace of her name and deeds.